What’s in a logo? How Logo Design Influences Customers

 This type of font does not have a set style.
 They are unique and often customized for a specific company.
 They can add a lot of personality to a logo, but you have to consider your audience carefully when using them.

 Keeping these elements of design, science and psychology in mind, your first task will be to pinpoint the message you want your logo to convey.
 Once you have done this, you will be able to craft a logo that appeals to your customers.
 If this still seems complex, or you’d like your logo to have a more professional touch, feel free to get in touch with us.
 You can either give us a call at 618.681.4030 or book online using the handy button above.

-With more than 25 years of experience as a Master Electrician and Operator of Service Detectives, it wouldn’t be unfair to say that Jason could sell sand at a beach.
-Jason has trained more than 100 five-star technicians over the last two decades, and is a mentoring powerhouse, able to turn even the most resistant technician into a sales machine!
-As our President, Jason works with dozens of home service companies and business coaches to advance their training programs, grow average tickets, and create the next generation of grade-A service experts.
+With more than two and a half decades of experience as an electrician and operator of Service Detectives, it wouldn’t be unfair to say that Jason could sell sand at a beach.
+Jason has trained hundreds of five-star service experts over the years, and is a mentoring powerhouse, able to turn even the most resistant technician into a sales machine!
+As our President, Jason works with home service companies and business coaches to advance their training programs, grow average tickets, and create the next generation of grade-A service experts.
 Jason has successfully grown not only his own company but also plumbing and HVAC companies into multi-million dollar success stories featured in nationally syndicated media and top business publications.
 A John Maxwell Certified Leadership Coach and a DISC Certified Instructor, Jason has all the credentials to back up his experience as he helps take your business to the next level.